GabeScott/standard-works-vault/General Conference/1981 October - Sanctification through Missionary Service.md

 # Sanctification through Missionary Service

-*By William R. Bradford - Of the First Quorum of the Seventy*
+By Elder William R. Bradford - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1981 General Conference*